Who Is a Payer (Payor)? Definition, Meaning, and Responsibilities

 Execution and reconciliation

 Payment execution involves transferring funds through approved channels.
 Reconciliation ensures payments are correctly applied to outstanding balances.
+For the payer and payee, this is the final step in the financial loop.
+To better understand the receiving party’s role, see our guide on who is a payee.

 Benefits of Clear Role Definition